Home Page

 • Always change bits or make adjustments with the router unplugged.

-• Two light passes cut more smoothly and easily than one heavy pass.
-Proper bit RPM is important, especially with larger, heavier bits.
-In general, burning of the wood or excessive vibration can be corrected with a slower rpm and a lighter cutting pass.
+• Two light passes cut more smoothly and efficiently than one heavy pass.
+Proper bit RPM is essential, especially with larger, heavier bits.
+In general, burning wood or excessive vibration can be corrected with a slower rpm and a lighter cutting pass.

 • Failure to follow all safety instructions and warnings can result in serious bodily injury.

-• In no event shall we be liable for death, injuries to persons or property arising from use of our products.
+• In no event shall we be liable for death, injuries to persons, or property arising from the use of our products.